-We have filed with the SEC a registration statement on FormS-1, including exhibits, under the Securities Act with respect to the shares of our common stock offered hereby.
+We have filed with the SEC a registration statement on Form S-1, including exhibits, under the Securities Act with respect to the shares of our common stock offered hereby.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information set forth in the registration statement or the exhibits filed therewith.
 For further information with respect to us and the common stock offered hereby, reference is made to the registration statement and the exhibits filed therewith.
 Statements contained in this prospectus regarding the contents of any contract or any other document that is filed as an exhibit to the registration statement are not necessarily complete, and each such statement is qualified in all respects by reference to the full text of such contract or other document filed as an exhibit to the registration statement.
-Such materials may be accessed electronically by means of the SEC's home page on the Internet at www.sec.gov and our website at www.aka-brands.com.
-Please note that our website address is provided as an inactive textual reference only.
-The information contained on, or accessible through, our website is not part of this prospectus and is therefore not incorporated by reference.
+Such materials may be accessed electronically by means of the SEC's home page on the Internet at www.sec.gov and our website is not part of this prospectus an